Public health

 How we collect your personal information

-We collect personal information in 3 main ways:
+We collect personal information from the following sources:

 The information we collect